Greek Island Ferry

 generously provides for free.
 There are websites that have the ferry

-schedules but the often don't have the schedules until weeks or months after you hav tried to book your hotels, unless you are doing it at the last minute.
-Not the fault
+schedules but they sometimes don't have the schedules until weeks or months after you have tried to book your hotels, unless you are doing it at the last minute.
+So in other words if you are trying to book your Greek island hotels in January you may have to wait until March or April to know if there is a ferry going on the day you need there to be one.
+The

 good news is that if you are working with a travel